RobLoach/component-installer/README.md

 ### Base URL

-While `component-dir` depicts where the components will be installed, `component-baseurl` tells RequireJS the base path that will use when attempting to load the scripts in the web browser.
+While `component-dir` depicts where the Components will be installed, `component-baseurl` tells RequireJS the base path that will use when attempting to load the scripts in the web browser.
 It is important to make sure the `component-baseurl` points to the `component-dir` when loaded externally.
-You can read more about [`baseUrl`](http://requirejs.org/docs/api.html#config-baseUrl) in the RequireJS documentation.
+See more about [`baseUrl`](http://requirejs.org/docs/api.html#config-baseUrl) in the RequireJS documentation.

 ``` json
 {